4/18/2025

-In an effort to build students' academic language, educators are incorporating increasingly complex texts into their lesson plans.
-With College and Career Readiness standards emphasizing the acquisition and use of general academic and domain-specific words and phrases, students are encouraged to find the meaning of unfamiliar vocabulary by choosing flexibly from a range of strategies.
-One strategy is the use of a variety of reference materials, while another involves applying knowledge of the structure of words and parts of words, such as stems, root words, prefixes, and suffixes.
-Here, we'll focus on helping students develop the ability to use the context of an unfamiliar word—i.e. the text surrounding it—as a clue to the word's meaning.
+Educators are including increasingly complex texts in their lesson plans to build students’ academic language.
+State standards emphasize the acquisition and use of general academic and domain-specific words and phrases.
+This requires students to find the meaning of unfamiliar vocabulary using various strategies.
+One strategy is to rely on reference materials, while another involves applying knowledge of word structure and parts of words, such as stems, root words, prefixes, and suffixes.
+Teachers can help students develop the ability to use the context of an unfamiliar word as a clue to the word’s meaning.

-Comprehension is an active process that involves purposeful interaction between a reader and a text.
-Strategic readers think about words in context, looking for meaning and sentences that frame an unfamiliar word.
-With this in mind, students are often taught to follow a series of steps when they come across a word or phrase they do not know:
+To build vocabulary and reading comprehension, readers must engage in purposeful interaction with a text.
+Strategic readers think about words in context, looking for meaning in the sentences that frame an unfamiliar word.
+With this in mind, students can follow a series of steps when they come across a word or phrase they do not know:

 Step 1: Reread and read ahead